Substance Abuse Counseling

 While I agree with the disease concept of addiction, I believe that it is always fueled by painful events both past and current.

-Seeking help to heal this is best done in a therapeutic setting.
+Seeking help to heal, understand and overcome is best done in a therapeutic setting.

 Frequently Asked Questions